GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 ## Overview

-ConfigInit is a special container to load (generate/restore), dump (backup) the config and secrets.
+ConfigInit is a special container used to load (generate/restore) and dump (backup) the configuration and secrets.

 ## Versions

 - Stable: `gluufederation/config-init:4.0.0_01`
 - Unstable: `gluufederation/config-init:4.0.0_dev`

-Refer to [Changelog](https://github.com/GluuFederation/docker-config-init/blob/4.0/CHANGES.md) for details on new features, bug fixes, or older releases.
+Refer to the [Changelog](https://github.com/GluuFederation/docker-config-init/blob/4.0/CHANGES.md) for details on new features, bug fixes, or older releases.

 ## Environment Variables